Discover Student Loans

 check mark Article highlights

-• Tools such as our Award Letter Comparison tool from Discover® Student Loans can help you compare financial aid packages.
+• Using the College Cost Comparison tool from Discover® Student Loans can help you compare financial aid packages.

-College acceptance season is an exciting time—high school seniors across the country find out which colleges and universities are offering them a spot and start making decisions about where to attend.
-A big part of that decision-making is based on the financial aid award letters that students also receive.
+College acceptance season is an exciting time.
+High school seniors across the country find out which colleges and universities are offering them a spot—and they start making decisions about where to attend.
+A big part of that decision-making is based on the financial aid award letters that students receive.
 These can sometimes bring stress and confusion since award letters can be difficult to decipher and vary from one school to another.

-Financial aid award letters generally include grants, scholarships, work-study programs, federal student loans, and your Expected Family Contribution (EFC).
-Because each school uses its own template for award letters, it can be challenging to compare college costs apples-to-apples.
+Financial aid award letters generally include grants, scholarships, Work-Study programs, federal student loans, and your Student Aid Index (SAI).
+Beginning with the 2024-25 academic year, the SAI will replace the Expected Family Contribution (EFC), but it serves the same purpose and reveals how much financial aid you’re eligible for.
+Because each school uses its own template for award letters, it can be challenging to compare them.
 But evaluating them doesn’t have to be complicated.
 Just follow these five steps.

 Step 1: Understand the different types of financial aid